-- efficient, effective and responsive; - to strengthen accountability and to strive for accountable and clean government; - to accelerating service delivery and supporting the vulnerable and;

-to foster partnerships, social cohesion, and community mobilisation
+- efficient, effective and responsive; - to strengthen accountability and to strive for accountable and clean government; - to accelerating service delivery and supporting the vulnerable and; - to foster partnerships, social cohesion, and community mobilisation

-Municipalities in South Africa use Integrated Development Planning as a method to plan future development in their areas and determine the best solutions to achieve sustainable long-term development.
+Municipalities in South Africa use Integrated Development Planning 2as a method to plan future development in their areas and determine the best solutions to achieve sustainable long-term development.
 An Integrated Development Plan (IDP) is a strategic plan for a municipal area that gives an overall framework for development.
 A municipal IDP provides a five-year strategic programme of actions (reviewed annually) aimed at setting short, medium, and long term strategic and budget priorities.
-With the new Council having been elected on 1 November 2021, the 2022/2023 Strategic plan broke the ground for the 5-year term of the new council and was thus a significant document in setting the tone for the IDP period until 2026/27 financial year.
-The 2023/24 IDP therefore continues with the objectives of the now settled in Council.
-This 2023/24 IDP therefore aligns the resources and the capacity of a municipality to its overall developmental aims, and both informs and guides the municipal budget.
-An IDP is therefore a key instrument which municipalities use to provide vision, leadership, and direction to all those involved in the development of a municipal area.
-The IDP enables municipalities to use scarce resources most effectively and efficiently to accelerate service delivery.
+With the current Council having been elected on 1 November 2021, the 2022/2023 Strategic plan broke the ground for the 5-year term of the new council and was thus a significant document in setting the tone for the IDP period until 2026/27 financial year.
+The 2024/25 IDP therefore continues with the objectives of the now settled in Council basing on successes, developments and challenges from the 2023/24 financial year.
+This 2024/25 IDP therefore seeks to align the resources and the capacity of a municipality to its overall developmental aims, and both to inform and guide the 2024/25 municipal budget and Service Delivery Budget Implementation Plan (SDBIP) and the resultant performance management requirements.
+This IDP is therefore a key instrument which the EPMLM similar to other municipalities in South Africa uses to provide vision, leadership, and direction to all those involved in the development of the municipal area.
+The IDP will enable the municipality to use scarce resources most effectively and efficiently to accelerate service delivery.

-The IDP is thus an approach that involves the entire municipality and its citizens in finding the best solutions to achieve good long-term development and growth.
-The integrated development planning process must be integrated with the NDP, District development Model (DDM), Medium Term Strategic Framework (MTSF) and the Global Sustainable Development Goals (SDGs)s and other planning frameworks.
-Section 25(1) of the Systems Act requires the municipality to adopt a strategic plan for the development of the municipality which:
+The IDP is an approach that involves the entire municipality and the citizens within its frontiers in finding the best solutions to achieve sustainable long-term development and economic development/growth.
+The integrated development planning process must be integrated with the NDP, District development Model (DDM), Medium Term Strategic Framework (MTSF), the African Union's Agenda 2063, the Global Sustainable Development Goals (SDGs)s and other planning frameworks.
+Section 25(1) of the Local Government Municipal Systems Act, 32 of 2000 requires the municipality to adopt a strategic plan for the development of the municipality which: